 How Much Do Weightlifting Shoes Cost?

-Given their more specialized makeup, you can expect to pay a little more for weightlifting shoes than you would your go-to cross-trainers.
+Given their more specialized makeup, you can expect to pay a little more for weightlifting or squatting shoes than you would your go-to cross-trainers.
 Below you’ll find a breakdown of all the weightlifting shoes included in this guide, as well as their respective costs.

 Best Weightlifting Shoes Overall | Nike Romaleos 4 | $200 |